porsager/wright/README.md

                           // Defaults to common js extensions
                           // '**/*.{css,styl,less,sass}'
   },

+  // Execute can be used to start another running process.
+  // This can be a build command with watch capabilites like
+  // `rollup -c --watch` or backend server api the app needs
+  // to talk to.
+  execute : String,        // A single or multiple commands

   // Watch is only to be used in case you want a quick way to force
   // a full browser refresh when some files change.
 This might be